ryancragun/ryancragun.github.io/_posts/2015-05-08-chef-provisioning-open-ssl-error.md

 As as Ruby developer, I find myself using chruby to bounce between versions and so I was using Chef the old-school manual gem install way.
 Big mistake.

-Rather than switch to the ChefDK and getting back to productive work, I decided to hunt down the root cause.
+Rather than switch to the ChefDK and get back to productive work, I decided to hunt down the root cause.
 After verifying that the latest OpenSSL version was installed and linked, my system gems were updated, and that I'd installed the latest security bundle from Apple, I figured it must be a ca-cacert issue.